naderik/react-e-portfolio/README.md

 ### [Demo](http://www.naderik.info)

-## Personal E-Portfolio developed using React and MaterialUI, and hosted on Heroku.
+## Personal E-Portfolio developed using React and MaterialU and hosted on Heroku.